passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 # Worklog

+### Fri 17th Feb 2023

+We have ideas for many improvements:

+* [ ] create a training and testing log system, to keep track of both result, but ESPECIALLY training parameters.
+The number of samples is missing !
+* [ ] add exe command line flags to control training and testing.
+* [ ] new potential features "ValueNode position" and "related data structure size".
+Note that we think that adding such features is possibly wrong, since our approach tries to hide any information about the addresses, including address ordering.
+This can also affect the generality of the model, since the size of the keys, hence the ordering and position of keys in heap dump block may differ and surspecialize the model.

 ### Thu 16th Feb 2023

 We debugged the ML training process and added multi-threading to both the loading/generation of samples and lables, and the classifier fitting.
 We also did a lot of refactoring around the data loading pipeline.